huggingface/optimum-intel/README.md

 from optimum.intel.neural_compressor import IncOptimizer, IncPruner, IncQuantizer from optimum.intel.neural_compressor.configuration import IncPruningConfig, IncQuantizationConfig

-# The targeted sparsity is chosen to be 10%
+# The targeted sparsity is set to 10%
 target_sparsity = 0.1
 config_path = "echarlaix/distilbert-sst2-inc-dynamic-quantization-magnitude-pruning-0.1"
 # Load the quantization configuration detailing the quantization we wish to apply